gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.5.9
+New alerts:
+`AllSplunkLevel - Unexpected termination of a Splunk process windows`

+`AllSplunkLevel - Unexpected termination of a Splunk process unix`

 ### 2.5.8
 New alerts:
 `ClusterMasterLevel - excess buckets on master`